dst4l/dst4l/_events/morning_day2.md

 eventtime: "08.30-09.00"
 ---

-Find a seat and start up before the GitHub workshop will kick off
+Grab a coffee and a Danish, and fire up your computer before the GitHub workshop kicks off